AIAScience/mflux-ai-tutorials/image-classification/content.md

 # Image classification

-This tutorial shows how you can train a image classification model.
+This tutorial shows how you can train an image classification model.
 We will develop a Convolutional Neural Network (CNN) for the classification.
 We use the MNIST dataset which is an image dataset of handwritten digits.
 It has has 60,000 training images and 10,000 test images, each of which are grayscale 28 x 28 sized images.

-## Log in to MFlux.ai

 ## Install Anaconda on your computer